rarconaut/Web-Design-Challenge/README.md

 <li>Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page. </li>
 <li>Is responsive (using media queries). </li></ul>

-Finally, the website is deployed to GitHub pages: https://rarconaut.github.io/WebVisualizations/Dashboard
+Finally, the website is deployed to GitHub pages!
+Explore the dashboard here: https://rarconaut.github.io/WebVisualizations/Dashboard